gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 - Keep the window open and ready - it uses minimal resources
 - Use **Mini Mode** to keep it accessible on your desktop while working
 - Configure which hosts to use based on your needs (more hosts = more redundancy)
+- Use **Copy All Links** button to quickly grab all mirror links for sharing
 - Gofile/Buzzheavier caches last 24 hours for fast folder lookups
 - You can drop multiple files one at a time (wait for each to complete)
 - The dynamic activity logs show detailed progress for enabled hosts only